 Blood Clots: All that Vitamin E in wheat germ also works as a natural anti-oxidant that’s good for the heart.
 Eating wheat germ helps to prevent heart disease because that Vitamin E when in the blood stream helps to prevent cellular damage and build-ups of clots in the blood.

-- Healthy hair: Want your hair to look fantastic?
+Healthy Hair: Want your hair to look fantastic?
 If so, add some wheat germ to your diet.
-Wheat germ contains thiamin, which contains an important vitamin in keeping your hair strong and natural looking.
-Thiamin is also good for the bones and skin.
+Wheat germ contains thiamine, which contains an important vitamin in keeping your hair strong and natural looking.
+Thiamine is also good for the bones and skin.

 Muscular Disorders: Octacosanol is a natural fatty alcohol that helps to fight against muscular dystrophy and other muscular-related disorders.
 Guess what has its fair share of octacosanol?
 You guessed it.
 Wheat germ.